Skip to main content

 • Set how often you want to trade and which assets to focus on

-Good platforms remove the technical headache so you can focus on the logic instead of remembering syntax.
+Good platforms remove the technical headache so you can focus on the logic.
+I haven't tested every no-code platform out there, but the ones that support real-time data integration tend to perform better in live markets.
 For more on identifying high-probability trade entries, the top pullback indicators for TradingView can help refine your filters.

 Step 4: Backtest Rigorously

-Backtesting is where you find out if your idea actually works—before risking real money.
-Keep these rules in mind:
+Backtesting is where you find out if your idea actually works — before risking real money.
+A few rules:

 • Use separate data for testing and optimization — never tune your strategy on the same data you're evaluating it on